The Win Map™: The Narrative Positioning System Behind Every Sales Asset That Actually Works

 Q: Do we need to hire you to build this, or can we DIY it?

-A: You can DIY if:
+A: You can DIY if you have:

-- You have access to good win/loss data
+- Access to solid good win/loss data

 Most teams struggle with the diagnosis, narrative and translating them to effective assets - not with the Notion build part.
+The hardest part isn't building the system.
+It's seeing what your own team can't see from the inside.

 Q: How is this different from our existing positioning doc?